jtabke/auto-redline/README.md

    - Deletions: A ∖ B (content in A but not in B)
 4. **Colorization** - Applies red/blue coloring with morphological cleanup
 5. **Assembly** - Combines processed pages back into PDF format

+**Performance**: Multi-page PDFs are automatically processed in parallel using GNU parallel if available (approximately 27% faster on 3-page documents).
+Single-page PDFs always use sequential processing to avoid overhead.

 ## Tuning Tips